Skip to Main Content

 The MP Select Mini 3D Printer V1 printer was purchased with funds from the Student Library Technology Advisory Club.
 The 4 additional MP Select Mini 3D V2 Printers were purchases with funds from the Title V Grant.

 Besides being able to print in very high detail, this printer can use interesting filaments such as PVA, a filament that can dissolve in water.
-Print volume of 8.5" x 8.5" x 7.9".
+Print volume of 8.7" x 8.7" x 8.7".
+It also boasts an extremely fast print speed option, and is quite user friendly.

-This printer was purchased with funds from the Title V Grant.
+This printer was purchased with funds from the Title III Grant.